MasoniteFramework/orm-docs/models.md

 ## Nested Eager Loading

 You may also eager load multiple relationships.
-Let's take another more advanced example:
+Let's take another more advanced example...

-Let's say you would like to get a users phone as well as the contacts.
+Let's say you would like to get a user's phone as well as their contacts.
 The code would look like this:

 ```python
 users = User.all()